 (Vershinin, in Chekhov’s Three Sisters)

 One of the most highly acclaimed plays on the contemporary stage at present opened at The Young Vic in London on September 8, 2012.
 It is one of the great classics, Anton Chekhov’s Three Sisters adapted in a version by Australian director Benedict Andrews.
 This is a truly remarkable production which makes an important statement about modern theatre.
-It is a play by one of the major modern dramatists, adapted in a new version by a leading contemporary director, in a mainstream theatre that bridges the old and the new, presenting a drama that pronounces upon change. …..To continue reading, login or subscribe now.
+It is a play by one of the major modern dramatists, adapted in a new version by a leading contemporary director, in a mainstream theatre that bridges the old and the new, presenting a drama that pronounces upon change.
+It is an excellent illustration of not only the tragic human condition, but the state of drama itself in the wider world.